 “As a result, these widows with children in the home are able to support themselves,” said the Rev. Jeff Hual ’15.
 “They’re able to be self-determining and take care of their children as they see fit.”
 By gathering in groups in individual homes, the women develop a sense of purpose in a safe social setting.

-“My job in all this is, I raise the money here in the States to keep all this mission work alive,” said Hual, who is rector of All Hallows Parish in Davidsonville, Maryland, a suburb of Annapolis.
+“My job in all this is that I raise the money here in the States to keep all this mission work alive,” said Hual, who is rector of All Hallows Parish in Davidsonville, Maryland, a suburb of Annapolis.
 He developed a passion for Turkey during a VTS-sponsored immersion trip in 2014.

 It was during that trip that he met and befriended Hakan Gülerce ’15, a Turkish sociologist, who then came to VTS for a one-year program in Christian studies while pursuing a doctorate.
 “I was the only Muslim student at the seminary at that time,” Gülerce said.
 They graduated together in 2015, then fell out of touch for a while.